 http://localhost:8123/api/states/sensor.temperature

-Python Client Library Example
+Python Client Library Example:

 # pip install homeassistant-api